kjhealy/kieranhealy.hugo/content/blog/apple-mobility-data.markdown

 In this case, there's a further wrinkle.
 I probably would have been quicker to twig what was going on had I looked a little harder at the raw data rather than moving to the remainder component of the time series decomposition.
 Having had my eye caught by Rio's big Carnival spike I went to look at the remainder component for all these cities and so ended up focusing on that.
 But if you look again at the raw city trends you can see that the transit data series (the blue line) spikes up on February 17th but then _sticks around_ afterwards, settling in to a regular presence, at quite a high relative level in comparison to its previous non-existence.
 And this of course is because people have begun to use this new feature regularly.
 If we'd had raw data on the absolute levels of usage in transit directions this would likely have been clearly more quickly.

 The tendency to launch right into what social scientists call the "Storytime!" phase of data analysis when looking at some graph or table of results is really strong.
 We already know from other COVID-related analysis how tricky and indeed dangerous it can be to mistakenly infer too much from what you think you see in the data. ([Here's a recent example.](https://statmodeling.stat.columbia.edu/2020/04/19/fatal-flaws-in-stanford-study-of-coronavirus-prevalence/)) Taking care to understand what your measurement instrument is doing really does matter.
-In this case, I think, it's all the more important because with data of the sort that Apple (and also [Google](https://www.google.com/covid19/mobility/index.html?hl=en)) have released, the tendency is just to jump into it and start speculating.
+In this case, I think, it's all the more important because with data of the sort that Apple (and also [Google](https://www.google.com/covid19/mobility/index.html?hl=en)) have released, it's fun to just jump into it and start speculating.
 That's because we don't often get to play with even highly aggregated data from sources like this.
 I wonder if, in the next year or so, someone doing an ecological, city-level  analysis of social response to COVID-19 will inadvertently get caught out by the change in the measure lurking in this dataset.